Skew-symmetric approximations of posterior distributions

-Deterministic approximations of intractable posterior distributions provide a routinely--implemented alternative to sampling--based methods in Bayesian inference \citep[e.g.,][]{walker1969asymptotic,minka2013expectation,inla_paper,blei2017variational}.
-Noteworthy examples within such a class are the approximations obtained under the classical Laplace method and its extensions \citep[e.g.,][]{walker1969asymptotic,tierney1986accurate,inla_paper,rossell2021approximate}, variational Bayes (\textsc{vb}) \citep[e.g.,][]{opper2009variational,blei2017variational}~and expectation--propagation (\textsc{ep}) \citep[e.g.,][]{minka2013expectation,vehtari2020expectation}; see also \citet[][Ch.\ 4.4 and Ch.\ 10]{bishop2006pattern} and \citet{Chopin_2017} for a general overview.
-Albeit derived under different arguments and optimization strategies, these solutions share a common trade--off between the attempt to facilitate optimization and posterior inference via a sufficiently--tractable approximation, and the need to avoid an overly--simplified characterization of the intractable posterior distribution which may undermine inference accuracy.
-Most of the focus to date has been on addressing the first objective at the~expense~of the second.
-This has been accomplished by searching for tractable approximating densities, often~within~the Gaussian family.
-Under the classical Laplace method such a choice is implicitly encoded in the second--order Taylor expansion of the log--posterior density \citep[e.g.,][Ch.\ 4.4]{bishop2006pattern}, whereas for \textsc{ep} \citep[e.g.,][]{minka2013expectation} and Gaussian \textsc{vb} \citep[e.g.,][]{opper2009variational,challis2013gaussian} it is enforced as a constrain within a suitably--defined minimization problem seeking the closest approximating density to the target posterior under a selected divergence.
-Even when replacing such a density constraint in \textsc{vb} with mean--field factorization assumptions \citep[e.g.,][]{blei2017variational}, Gaussian approximations can still arise either as a solution of the optimization problem under routinely--implemented Bayesian models, such a logit \citep{durante2019conditionally} and probit \citep{consonni2007mean} regression, or as a further constraint and building block to ease optimization in more complex models \citep{wang2013variational,kucukelbir2017automatic,carbonetto2012scalable,ray2020spike,ray2022variational}.
+Deterministic approximations of intractable posterior distributions provide a popular alternative to general Markov chain Monte Carlo methods within Bayesian inference \citep[e.g.][]{blei2017variational, minka2013expectation, inla_paper,walker1969asymptotic}.
+Noteworthy examples in such a class are the approximations obtained under the classical Laplace method and its generalizations \citep[][]{rossell2021approximate, inla_paper, tierney1986accurate,walker1969asymptotic}, variational Bayes (VB) \citep[][]{blei2017variational,opper2009variational}, including its widely applicable stochastic black-box extensions \citep[][]{kucukelbir2017automatic,ranganath2014black}, and expectation-propagation (EP) \citep[][]{minka2013expectation,vehtari2020expectation}; see also \citet[][Chapters 4.4 and 10]{bishop2006pattern} and \citet{Chopin_2017} for a general overview.
+Albeit derived under different arguments and optimization strategies, all these solutions share a common trade-off between the attempt to facilitate optimization and posterior inference via a sufficiently tractable approximation, and the need to avoid an overly simplified characterization of the intractable posterior distribution, which may undermine inference accuracy.
+The overarching focus to date has been on addressing the first objective at the expense of the second.
+This has been accomplished by searching for tractable approximating densities, often within the Gaussian family.
+Under the classical Laplace method this choice is implicitly encoded in the second-order Taylor expansion of the log-posterior density \citep[e.g.][Chapter 4.4]{bishop2006pattern}, while for EP \citep[e.g.][]{minka2013expectation} and VB \citep[e.g.][]{challis2013gaussian,opper2009variational} it is enforced as a constraint within a suitable optimization problem seeking the closest approximating density to the target posterior under a selected divergence.
+Even when replacing such a constraint in VB with mean-field factorization assumptions \citep[e.g.][]{blei2017variational}, Gaussian approximations can still arise either as a solution of the optimization problem under routinely implemented Bayesian models, such as logit \citep{durante2019conditionally} and probit \citep{consonni2007mean} regression, or as a building block to ease implementation in more general settings \citep[e.g.][]{carbonetto2012scalable,kucukelbir2017automatic,ray2022variational, rezende2015variational, wang2013variational}.